The Borderline Saints

 The Borderline Saints is a rock band from Skåne, Sweden.

 Biography

-The Borderline Saints is a rock band formed on January 1, 2009.
-They released their debut album "F60-F69" in the spring of 2011.
-Their music is described as alternative power pop, and according to their own description it is " highly characteristic, with catchy riffs that will give you goosebumps, powerful drive that will make the hair on the back of your neck rise, and melodic lyrics in combination with the voices of the two singers complementing each other".
+The Borderline Saints is a rock band which was formed on January 1, 2009.
+The band released their debut album "F60-F69" in the spring of 2011.
+Their music is described as alternative power pop.

-The band made a flying start in their early days, and made it all the way to the regional final of the Emergenza music festival contest.
-In the regional final competition the band finished 4th.
-In 2010 the band teamed up with bands Artmade, Classified Drama and Zoma Cruz and went on tour in the south region of Sweden.
+The band made it to the regional final of the Emergenza music festival contest.
+In the regional final of the competition, the band finished 4th.
+In 2010 the band teamed up with bands Artmade, Classified Drama and Zoma Cruz and went on toured the southern Sweden.
 The tour was called A.C.T.Z.
 Rock Tour.
-At this point the band had also got signed by independent record label Ktown records.
-The tour took the band to the famous club Slagthuset in Malmö, amongst other venues.
+The band was signed by an independent record label, Ktown records.
+During the tour, the band played the Slagthuset in Malmö.